B-REO/PItBE/src/rst_files/rst/func_en.rst

 List of Functions
 ======================

-This section provides a summary of the functions included in the `PItBE module`.
+This section provides a summary of the functions included in the `PItBE` module.

 Each function is documented with its purpose, input arguments, and usage examples.
 It is strongly recommended to refer to this section when using the module.